bSemir/cpp-coding-challenges/README.md

 # Algorithmic Coding Challenges
 Welcome to my algorithmic coding journey!
 Here, I aim to solve at least one coding problem every day (or every other day) until I master the craft or go crazy trying.

+_Update: I finally learned the craft and passed the final exam.
+I graduated!_
 #
 ### Language of Choice: C++
 ### C++ Standards: 14/17